Blue Gray Rose Gold Wine

 I was offered two goblets.
 I chose the smaller, luminous one.

-We have sat quietly in front of our computer screens in California, Washington, New Mexico, Mexico, India, Canada, and elsewhere – through pandemic, divorce, social unrest, insurrection, the death of loved ones, catastrophic wildfire.
-We are not really special.
-The whole world has done this, even if “meditation” has not been the intention, or if the quiet has lasted just the space of a heartbeat, now and then.
+We have sat quietly in front of our computer screens in California, Washington, New Mexico, Mexico, India, Canada, and elsewhere – through pandemic, divorce, social unrest, insurrection, the death of loved ones, catastrophic wildfire….
+Inside of all the turbulence, there has been still life.

 Last weekend, I either learned or was receptive enough to hear that Halloween, or Samhain, marks the Celtic new year.
 As in, the start of the cycle of seasons, not merely an autumn holiday on the way to the end of the year, as I grew up believing.
 The Irish teacher/guide who said this (in…